A PROMISE TO YOURSELF

 - Neglecting Other Activities: Not participating in activities once enjoyed or ignoring responsibilities.

-- Risk Taking: Partaking in dangerous activities to obtain illegal substances or having blurred judgement and participating in illegal or life-threatening situations.
+- Risk Taking: Partaking in dangerous activities to obtain illegal substances or having blurred judgment and participating in illegal or life-threatening situations.

 - Change In Appearance: Severe physical changes and deterioration and lack of hygiene.